Rolbista/CV/cv.md

 ## Experience:
 ### April 2024 - present: **_Ergo Technology & Services_**  - Data Management Environment
 - Discovered security, reliability and quality issues with third-party vendor's product after deep diagnostics bordering on reverse engineering without proper documentation
-- Ran detailed network analysis to pin down bottlenecks
+- Ran detailed network analysis to pin down bottlenecks and map traffic flow
-- Tested multiple internal networking schemes to try and stabilize the application
+- Tested multiple internal networking setups to try and stabilize the application
 - Worked with vendor to resolve them, of which unfortunately they proved incapable
 - Found issues however allowed for a reevaluation of the product and averted risk for the company
 - Delivered an initial deployment of Amazon DataZone